jmj0502/LSharp/README.md

 String.indexOf("hello", "o") // 4.
 String.at("hello", 0) // "h".

-// The `match` returns a list of matches based on the provided pattern.
+// String.match: The `match` returns a list of matches based on the provided pattern.
 It takes the following parameters:
 // 1.
 The string to match against.
 // 2.
 The regex pattern we'll use to perform the match operation (expressed as a string).
 // 3.
 A dictionary that will contain additional options (`insensitive` is the only supported option right now).
 String.match("test 123", "[0-9]+", %{}); // ["123", "123"]
 String.match("Xd123456789", "(XD)([0-9]{8,})", %{"insensitive": true}); // ["Xd123456789", "Xd", "123456789"].

-// `replace` and `match` take similar parameters.
+// String.replace: `replace` and `match` take similar parameters.
 // `replace` takes:
 // 1.
 The string that will be modified.
 // 2.
 The pattern that will be replaced.